Britain should move pre-Olympic training camp out of Brazil - Ennis-Hill's coach

 Zika, widespread in Brazil and linked to birth defects, is causing international alarm after spreading beyond the Americas, in turn prompting concern among sports officials as they prepare for the Games in Rio de Janeiro.
 China confirmed its first case of the virus on Wednesday.

-The British Olympic Association said it had no intention of changing its plans for the Aug.
+The British Olympic Association said in a statement it had no intention of changing its plans for the Aug.
 5-21 Games.

-"The BOA has no higher priority than the safety and health of its athletes and delegation, and based on the information currently available plans for Team GB's participation in Rio 2016 remain on course," it said.

 Belo Horizonte declared a state of emergency in December due to an infestation of mosquitoes, which can transmit Zika.